-Chris Rock says he’s ‘still kind of processing’ at first show since Oscars
+Chris Rock says he’s ‘still kind of processing’ Oscars in stage return

-And after a slight pause, Rock looked out into the sold out Wilbur Theatre and asked: “How was your weekend?”
+After a slight pause, Rock looked out into the sold-out Wilbur Theatre and asked: “How was your weekend?”

-Busy Tremont Street in downtown Boston was lined with press, from local TV reporters to “Inside Edition,” “Entertainment Tonight” and even Agence France-Presse.
+Busy Tremont Street in downtown Boston was lined with journalists, from local TV reporters to “Inside Edition,” “Entertainment Tonight” and even Agence France-Presse.
 Tickets were going for more than $1,000 on resale sites.
 And a pair of Boston ministers gathered to make a sidewalk speech calling for more attention to Black-on-Black crime.

 But Rock, dressed all in white onstage, chose not to even mention Will Smith, whose angry attack during the Academy Awards broadcast has become the main topic in the world of entertainment and culture.